Understanding mental illness

 Life after bereavement

 Bereavement can be life-changing.
-It can take a long time to comprehend a loss and process our thoughts when someone dies.
+It can take a long time to come to terms with our loss when someone dies, and to process our thoughts and feelings.

-There is no time limit to grieving the loss of someone you loved, or processing emotions that respond to difficult experiences connected with the person who has died.
+There is no time limit to grieving the loss of someone you loved, or overcoming emotions connected with the death of someone you had a difficult relationship with.

 OCD - Obsessive Compulsive Disorder